Install Percona XtraDB Cluster on Kubernetes¶

 $ kubectl apply -f deploy/secrets.yaml

-More details about secrets can be found in a separate section.
+More details about secrets can be found in Users.

 Install cert-manager if it is not up and running yet then generate and apply certificates as secrets according to TLS document <TLS.html>: